3scale-demos/3scale-ABAC-policy/README.md

 The repository has 2 folders :-
 - ABAC-policy folder contains 3scale custom policy source code and configurations.
-- ABAC-Authorization-service folder contains an implementation example of ABAC service/microservice using RedHat serverless function quarkus runtime and Postgresql database.
+- ABAC-Authorization-service folder contains an implementation example of ABAC service/microservice using Red Hat serverless function quarkus runtime and Postgresql database.